Mean field theory of spin glasses: Diluted models and optimization problems

-\item : Consider the Ising model on the fixed connectivity random lattice.
-The cavity probability can be parametrized as $\eta_{\rm cav}(S) = \frac{1 + m_c S}2$.
-Show that the recurrence equation (\ref{cavityeq}) in terms of the magnetization $m_c$ becomes \beq m_c = \tanh[(c-1) \text{atanh}[ m \tanh(\b J) ] ] \ . \eeq Show that there is a phase transition from a paramagnetic to a ferromagnetic phase; compute the critical temperature $T_c$.
-Express the real magnetization $m$ that enters in $P(S) = \frac{1+m S}2$ in terms of $m_c$; compute the critical exponent $\b$ associated to $m \sim |T-T_c|^\b$. \item : Consider the $q$-coloring of fixed connectivity random graphs at zero temperature. \begin{itemize} \item Assume that the replica symmetric solution is uniform over all possible colors, $\h_{\rm cav}(\s) = 1/q$; show that this is indeed a solution.
+\item : Consider the $q$-coloring of fixed connectivity random graphs at zero temperature. \begin{itemize} \item Assume that the replica symmetric solution is uniform over all possible colors, $\h_{\rm cav}(\s) = 1/q$; show that this is indeed a solution.
 Compute the entropy $s(c,q) = \log q + c/2 \log((q-1)/q)$; note that it vanishes for a given value of $c \sim q \log q$ for large $q$. \item Consider solving the cavity equation by iteration, at each step using the right hand side to compute a new estimate to the solution until convergence.
 Study the stability of the uniform solution under this process.
 In other words, consider a small perturbation of the uniform solution, $\h_{\rm cav}(\s) = 1/q + \d \h_{\rm cav}(\s)$, $\sum_\s \d \h_{\rm cav}(\s) = 0$.
 Linearize the cavity equation to obtain a linear equation for $\d \h_{\rm cav}(\s)$.
 Show that the perturbation decays exponentially under iteration for $c < q$ while it grow exponentially for $c>q$.
 Then the uniform solution is unstable for $c \geq q$.
 See \cite{col2} for an interpretation of this instability. \end{itemize} \item : Show that for $k=2$ the factor graph cavity equations reduce to (\ref{cavityeq}) and the free energy reduces to (\ref{freecavRS}). \item : Consider the $3$-XORSAT problem with fixed or fluctuating connectivity, at zero temperature in the SAT phase (``entropic'' cavity method).
 Show that the uniform solution $\eta_{\rm cav}(S)=\eta_{\rm test}(S)=1/2$ is indeed a solution of the iteration equations on a factor graph.
 Deduce that the zero-temperature entropy is $s = (1-\a) \log 2$ as found using the leaf removal algorithm. \item : Show that differentiation of (\ref{freecavRS}) with respect to $\eta_{\rm cav}(\s)$ gives back (\ref{cavityeq}).
 Keep in mind that $\eta_{\rm cav}(\s)$ must be normalized!
 Repeat the calculation also in the factor graph case.

 \item {\bf Explicit solution of {\sc 1rsb} equations for XORSAT}: Consider $k$-XORSAT on an Erd\"os-R\'enyi graph of mean connectivity $c = \a k$.
 Variables are represented by Ising spins and the form of the constraint is $\psi_a(S_1,\cdots,S_k) = \d(J_a S_1 \cdots S_k = 1)$, where $J_a = \pm 1$ with uniform probability.